SherBraeWala/Econ238-portfolio/README.md

 - Office of Governor Kathy Hochul — July 2026 hyperscale data center moratorium
 - EPA WaterSense and EIA — household water and electricity averages used in Section 3

 <sub>Written for Econ 238, University of Rochester.
-All figures linked to public
+Back-of-envelope calculations
-sources; back-of-envelope calculations state their assumptions.</sub>
+state their assumptions.</sub>